GKevinLi/WordReplacer/README.md

 # Usage:

 Download all files from this repository as a zip file and go to Chrome Extension Manager (click the Extensions button in the upper right hand corner, Manage Extensions is at the bottom of the pop up).
 In the extension manager, click Load Unpacked, unpack the downloaded zip file, and add it as an extension.
+Click on the extension's icon to change the word replacements.